Across the equator in Ecuador

-The yellow equator in Ecuador Monument on “yellow” equator.
+The yellow equator in Ecuador Straddle business at Mitad del Mundo.

-However, it would appear that the painted yellow line happily straddled by tourists is actually off by a few hundred meters, a fact easily proved in the modern age of the GPS.
-But this was a bit embarrassing after they had built the large monument, so the correct equator is considerably less displayed, even somewhat hidden behind a large wall.
+Unfortunately, it would turn out that the painted yellow line is actually off by a few hundred meters, a fact easily proved in the modern age of the GPS.
+This fact became a bit embarrassing after the authorities had already built the large monument and constructed the artificial village, so it seems a great effort was made to obscure the real equator.

 The red equator in Ecuador The geographically correct equator.

-After a short but dusty walk along the road I located the real equator, painted in red, hidden away a little bit north of the official monument.
+I take a short but dusty walk along the road before finally locating the real equator, painted in red, hidden away behind a large wall a little bit north of the official monument.

 But don’t tell anyone, it’s a secret.